 Recognition by professional bodies

-BSc (Hons) Accounting and Finance graduates may also be eligible for membership at the Institute of Financial Accountants Associate Level.
+BSc (Hons) Accounting and Finance graduates are also be eligible for membership at various levels for the IFA and ICAEW.

 More placements, more choices

 Bucks is a Placements Plus university.
 So, whatever degree you do, you can be sure there’ll be plenty of industry-relevant opportunities on offer, to help you get into your chosen field.